jperez3/tf-proxmox-vm-module/README.md

 #### VMs

-* The Ubuntu 16.04 image I used couldn't set the network interface nameservers right, so I added additional `remote-exec` instructions to add it.
+* `cloud-init` was having issues setting DNS for VM networking, so I added additional `remote-exec` instructions to add nameservers.
 * `cloud-init` is good for setting the hostname, IP address, gateway, but I moved away from it for anything else.